LB45000/MovieCatalog/README.md

 ### MovieCatalog
 ## Overview

-The Top Movies Catalog is an interactive web application designed to showcase a curated list of movies across various genres.
-This application allows users to search, filter, and sort movies as well as add new movies to the catalog.
+The Movies Catalog is an interactive web application designed to showcase a curated list of movies across various genres.
+This application allows users to search, filter, add, and delete movies as well as add new movies to the catalog.
 It features a responsive and intuitive interface for a seamless user experience.

 ## Features